Harting514/CodeSelfPortrait/README.md

 ### Technical Details
 interpret Self-Portrait using P5.js drawing functions.
-In this project, I borrowed from Pointillism, using points to compose facial contours, and then using lines to compose facial features and other parts.
+In this project, I learned from Pointillism, using points to compose facial contours, and then using lines to compose facial features and other parts.
+Also, I added color change code, The color change will make the picture look different (dynamic).